-Have you ever skipped warming up before your training?
+Have you ever skipped warming up before your workout?
 You are not the only one.
 Sometimes you just don’t have enough time, or you simply can’t be bothered.

 You’ve probably heard many times how important it is to warm up before every training or race.